(732) 520-8877

 Challenge 1: Incomplete or Inaccurate Patient Data

 One of the most common causes of claim denials is missing or incorrect patient information.
-Errors in names, insurance ID numbers, dates of birth, or provider details can result in immediate rejections.
-In fast-paced environments, front desk teams may not always verify every field properly, leading to administrative backlogs and financial loss.
+Errors in names, insurance ID numbers, dates of birth, or provider details can lead to immediate rejections.

 Solution: Implement Eligibility Verification Tools